mkontogiannis/euclidean-rhythms/README.md

 ## Purpose

-I wrote this library since I couldn't find out there an implementation that yields to the expected results as described on the paper above and also being well tested with unit tests and code coverage.
+I wrote this library because I couldn't find an implementation that yields to the expected results as described on the paper above and also being well tested with unit tests and code coverage.

 The current solution is a javascript interpretation of the python code that is retrieved from [atonalmicroshores.com](http://www.atonalmicroshores.com/2014/03/bjorklund-py/)